 The advantages of using a Big 5 (OCEAN) personality test

 HR personnel and staff use the Big 5 (OCEAN) personality types test during the hiring process to better understand their candidates’ personalities.
 It was developed during the 1980s, and is based on an empirical psychological theory relating to five main personality types from the five-factor model theory.

 It works by providing your candidates with several statements which they will rank from 1 (disagree) to 5 (agree), to self-evaluate their personality and behavior in line with each statement.
 The rankings provided by your candidates will put them into a particular personality category, which you can then use to predict how your successful candidate is likely to grow and develop within your team.
 The test takes approximately ten minutes.

 The Big 5 (OCEAN) personality types test is ideal for any job role, but keep in mind that only using this test to evaluate your candidates can lead to a mis-hire, as you would be missing out on other crucial influential factors.
-We recommend that you use the Big 5 (OCEAN) test to inform your interview process, and then gain more information about your candidates.
+We recommend that you use the Big 5 (OCEAN) test, alongside other types of psychometric tests, to inform your interview process, and then gain more information about your candidates.